 Tox21 Program Goals

-The goal of Tox21 is to develop more efficient and less time-consuming approaches to predict how chemicals may affect human health.
-Initially, the main focus of Tox21 is to help prioritize chemicals for more extensive testing using traditional methods.
-Tox21’s ultimate aim is to develop strategies for agencies to use in regulating chemicals and reducing the current reliance on animal testing for toxicological evaluations.
+Initially, the main focus of Tox21 was to help prioritize chemicals for more extensive testing using traditional methods.
+However, Tox21’s ultimate aim is to develop strategies for agencies to use in regulating chemicals and reducing the current reliance on animal testing for toxicological evaluations.

 To achieve these goals, the objectives of the Tox21 program are to:

-• Identify environmental chemicals that lead to biological responses and determine their mechanisms of action on biological systems.
+• Identify environmental chemicals that lead to biological responses and determine their mechanisms of action on biological systems

-• Prioritize specific compounds for more extensive toxicological evaluation.
+• Prioritize specific compounds for more extensive toxicological evaluation

-• Develop models that predict chemicals’ negative health effects in humans, including diseases.
+• Develop models that predict chemicals’ negative health effects in humans, including diseases

-• Annotate all human biochemical pathways and design assays (tests) that can measure these pathways’ responses to chemicals.
+• Annotate all human biochemical pathways and design assays (tests) that can measure these pathways’ responses to chemicals

-2. Address key technical limitations of current in vitro test systems.
+2. Address key technical limitations of current in vitro test systems

 Tox21 Scientific Themes